Anything but Stationary

 entwining your imagined arm

-(making the red black night
+(make the bleeding black night

 your aching memories knotted in my gut